-The SBA licenses SBIC's as part of a program designed to stimulate the flow of private debt and/or equity capital to "Eligible Concerns" and "Smaller Concerns."
-SBIC's use funds borrowed from the SBA, together with their own capital, to provide loans to, and make equity investments in, concerns that (a) do not have a net worth in excess of \$18 million and do not have average net income after U.S. federal income taxes for the two years preceding any date of determination of more than \$6 million, or (b) meet size standards set by the SBA that are measured by either annual receipts or number of employees, depending on the industry in which the concerns are primarily engaged.
-The types and dollar amounts of the loans and other investments an SBIC may make are limited by the 1940 Act, the SBA act and SBA regulations.
-The SBA is authorized to examine the operations of SBIC's, and an SBIC's ability to obtain funds from the SBA is also governed by SBA regulations.
+The SBA licenses SBICs as part of a program designed to stimulate the flow of private debt and/or equity capital to small businesses.
+SBICs use funds borrowed from the SBA, together with their own capital, to provide loans to, and make equity investments in, concerns that (a) do not have a net worth in excess of \$18 million and do not have average net income after U.S. federal income taxes for the two years preceding any date of determination of more than \$6 million, or (b) meet size standards set by the SBA that are measured by either annual receipts or number of employees, depending on the industry in which the concerns are primarily engaged.
+The types and dollar amounts of the loans and other investments an SBIC may make are limited by the 1940 Act, the SBA Act and SBA regulations.
+The SBA is authorized to examine the operations of SBICs, and a SBIC's ability to obtain funds from the SBA is also governed by SBA regulations.